-- I understand a concussion is a serious brain injury that can have both short- and long-term effects. - I understand that any blow to the head, face, or neck, or a blow to the body that causes a sudden jarring of the head may cause a concussion. - I understand that a player doesn't need to lose consciousness to have had a concussion. - If I suspect a player may have a concussion, I will stop them from participating in practice or gameplay immediately.
-I understand that if I think I have a concussion, I should stop coaching, training, or safety person responsibilities/activities immediately. - I understand continuing to participate in water polo and other physical activity with a suspected concussion increases a player's risk of more severe, longer-lasting symptoms, and increases their risk of other injuries. - I will make concussion education a priority on my team. - I will follow and enforce the concussion protocols and policies that have been established by Water Polo Canada, my Province and the National Championship League (NCL).
+- I understand a concussion is a serious brain injury that can have both short- and long-term effects. - I understand that any blow to the head, face, or neck, or a blow to the body that causes a sudden jarring of the head may cause a concussion. - I understand that my child doesn't need to lose consciousness to have had a concussion. - If I suspect my child may have a concussion, I will ensure they stop participating in practice or gameplay immediately. - I understand continuing to participate in water polo and other physical activity with a suspected concussion increases my child's risk of more severe, longer-lasting symptoms, and increases their risk of other serious injuries. - I will be aware of and follow the concussion protocol and policies of my child's water polo league.